dankurth/flashcards_C_console/README.md

 # FLASH

-I wrote Flash[^1] to study using the same simple system I still use for physical flashcards: adding questions and answers myself, organizing them in sets by subject, reviewing repeatedly while setting aside those I know until none remain.

-[^1]: Long ago, before Macromedia "Flash".
+FLASH[^1] is a simple to use general purpose flashcards program.

+[^1]: The name is perhaps unfortunate, but I chose it many years ago when I wrote the first version (for DOS, using Turbo C and MASM), long before Flash by MacroMedia became famous.
+I even made a icon for it with a stylized lightning bolt next to the name!
+Oh well.

+The current version is text and desktop-only.
+It is developed on Debian 12 primarily for Linux (because that's where I personally use it :) but also easily cross-compiles for Windows.[^2]

+[^2]: Details in "Build on Linux to run on Windows" section.

+## Flashing

-Questions are shown in random order along with optional instructions for what to do with it specific to the question shown.
+Questions are shown in random order along with optional instructions for what to do specific to the question shown.
 Information about the number of cards in the file chosen and how many are already answered correctly versus remaining is also shown on the same page.

 While a question is displayed the user can select the Right Arrow button to display the answer, or the 'q' button to return to the main menu.

 ![Question](docs/assets/images/a_flash_question_screen.png)